dev-joaovitor/programming-paradigms-assignments/README.md

 ### 3. Athletes

 #### Summary
-The purpose of this program is to register athletes and them measurements and generate a general measurements report.
+The purpose of this program is to register athletes and their measurements and generate a general measurements report.

 #### What should it do?